-Dr. Combellick’s program of research focuses on building the evidence for best clinical practice in the areas of women’s health, high quality maternity care, and healthcare delivery to vulnerable populations.
+Dr. Combellick’s program of research focuses on building the evidence for best clinical practice in the areas of women’s health, high quality maternity care, and healthcare delivery to groups that have been disproportionately marginalized.
 She is particularly interested in interdisciplinary collaboration and practice-based research.
 To that end she has collaborated on several projects that relate to the care of unique populations, for example team-based care for extremely agitated patients, HIV testing in non-traditional settings, and the progression of Hepatitis C among people who inject drugs.
 Her dissertation research investigated the relationship between common interventions at birth and disruptions in the neonatal microbiome.
 Currently her research focuses on designing health services to meet the needs of women who have experienced chronic stress and trauma.

 Combellick J, Bastian LA, Altemus M, Womack JA, Brandt CA, Smith A, Haskell SG.
 (2019).
 Severe maternal morbidity in a cohort of post-9/11 women veterans.
 Journal of Women’s Health. https://doi.org/10.1089/jwh.2019.7948.